Carl Jung: Legacy

 The Myers–Briggs Type Indicator (MBTI), a psychometric instrument mostly popular with non-psychologists, as well as the concepts of socionics, were developed from Jung's model of psychological types.
 The MBTI is considered pseudoscience and is not widely accepted by researchers in the field of psychology.

+Jung is considered a "godparent" of the altruistic, mutual self-help movement, Alcoholics Anonymous.
+Jung told Rhode Island businessman and politician Rowland Hazard III, who had come under his care for the first time in 1926, that the only chance he might have to recover was through a "spiritual or religious experience" or "genuine conversion," which Hazard later had, through the Oxford Group and the Emmanuel Movement, and, according to some sources, never drank again.

+Hazard, in turn, helped Ebby Thatcher, another alcoholic, get sober, with help from the Oxford Group.
+Thatcher brought Jung's ideas to a third alcoholic, Bill W., who consequently co-founded Alcoholics Anonymous with Dr. Bob.
+Years later, Bill W. corresponded with Jung, in 1961, thanking him for helping to inspire the organization.
+Of Hazard, the alcoholic who came under his care, Jung wrote: "His craving for alcohol was the equivalent, on a low level, of the spiritual thirst of our being for wholeness, expressed in medieval language: the union with God."

+Jung concludes his letter to Bill W.:

+"You see, "alcohol" in Latin is spiritus, and you use the same word for the highest religious experience as well as for the most depraving poison.
+The helpful formula therefore is: spiritus contra spiritum."

 Jung saw the human psyche as "by nature religious" and made this idea a principal focus of his explorations.
-Jung is one of the best known contemporary contributors to dream analysis and symbolization.
-His influence on popular psychology, the "psychologization of religion", spirituality and the New Age movement has been immense.
+Jung is one of the best-known contemporary contributors to dream analysis and symbolization.
+His influence on popular psychology, the "psychologization of religion", spirituality, and the New Age movement has been immense.
 A Review of General Psychology survey, published in 2002, ranked Jung as the 23rd most cited psychologist of the 20th century.
+The list however focused on U.S. journals and was made by the psychology department of Arkansas State University.

 Although psychoanalysis is still studied in the humanities, a 2008 study in The Journal of the American Psychoanalytic Association found that psychology departments and textbooks treat it as "desiccated and dead".
 Similarly, Alan Stone noted, "As academic psychology becomes more 'scientific' and psychiatry more biological, psychoanalysis is being brushed aside."